ShibamRoy9826/qt_tile/README.md

 > [!WARNING]
 > The installer still faced limited testing, it mostly works, but still it may not install everything properly!
+> Please raise an issue if you face any trouble

 Installation is really simple, just run these commands: